 Cornell IRIS has a collection of historical aerial photos covering nearly all of New York state from the 1930s to 1960s.
 Six counties have been digitized and are available online.
 A project is currently underway to digitize the complete collection photos of all counties.

 New York State GIS Clearinghouse

-The NYS GIS Clearinghouse provides a catalog of data from state, county, and local governments across New York State.
+gis.ny.gov, also known as the NYS GIS Clearinghouse, provides a catalog of data from state, county, and local governments across New York State.
 Many datasets are freely available, while others require a Cooperative Member login.
 Cornell University is a member, so if you find any datasets requiring a login, contact Keith Jenkins (the Mann Library GIS Librarian) for access.